SCRIPTURE OR MYTH?

 Are believers required to love their enemies or are they “saved by grace”?

-Therefore if thine enemy hunger, feed him; if he thirst, give him drink: for in so doing thou shalt heap coals of fire on his head.
+Therefore “If your enemy is hungry, feed him; if he is thirsty, give him a drink; for in so doing you will heap coals of fire on his head.”
 (Romans 12:20)

 Again: